Distillation is a valuable skill for any person to have. You can also use water distillers for other types of distillation.

 Sounds great, right?
 For some things, it is exactly what you need.
 Mineral deposits in water can cause trouble when you use the water to top off lead-acid batteries, for example.

-Distillation takes time, especially if you don’t have a heat source to speed up the evaporation and condensation processes.
+The distillation process takes time, especially if you don’t have a heat source to speed up the evaporation and condensation processes.
 It’s a lot faster to use a water filter to clean your water.

 Because distillation takes time and energy, and you need so much water per day to survive, you will need to have reasonably sized water storage containers to meet your needs.
 Even if you are sick for a few days and don’t feel like it or you cannot run your distiller, you still have to haul water to your water distiller.